-As of December 31, 2020, we had approximately \$162.5 million and \$68.1 million of federal and state net operating loss carryforwards, respectively, available to reduce future taxable income that will begin to expire in 2037 for federal purposes.
+As of December 31, 2021, we had approximately \$159.6 million and \$70.3 million of federal and state net operating loss carryforwards, respectively, available to reduce future taxable income that will begin to expire in 2037 for federal purposes.
 These net operating loss carryforwards could expire unused and be unavailable to offset future income tax liabilities.
-Under the newly enacted federal income tax, federal net operating loss carryforwards incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited.
-It is still uncertain if and to what extent various states will conform to the enacted tax law.
-We are in the process of completing an IRC Section 382/383 study on our federal and state tax attributes in connection with the acquisition by Tang of 1,760,000 shares of our common stock in order to determine whether our ability to use our net operating loss carryforwards and certain other tax attributes in existence prior to the Tang Ownership Change will be subject to an annual limitation under Sections 382 and 383 of the Code as described above.
+Federal net operating loss carryforwards incurred in 2018 and in future years may be carried forward indefinitely, but the usage of such federal net operating losses is limited.
+We completed an IRC Section 382 study on our federal tax attributes and determined that the annual utilization of federal net operating loss carryforwards is limited.
+It is not expected that the annual limitations will result in the expiration of tax attribute carryforwards prior to utilization assuming sufficient income.